jokull/blog/src/_posts/api-dates/post.md

 ```

 SQL databases usually have a column type for calendar date values.
 If datetime is only support I
+recommend storing an absolute timestamp where the value represents midnight of the date in the UTC
-recommend storing as midnight naive and then presenting in `YYYY-MM-DD` format in API responses.
+timezone - and then presenting in `YYYY-MM-DD` format in API responses.

 Example 2: The client wants to filter orders by placement datetime